 If anyone questions why you’d want to spend one day in Ravenna, show them photos of the Basilica di San Vitale.
 Without question, this building is the crown jewel of Ravenna, with a dizzying amount of mosaics and murals on the walls and ceilings.

 Buying Ravenna Inclusive Tickets: You can buy a single ticket to enter all five of Ravenna’s main mosaic sites.
-Every site sells them for 9.50 euros (as of 2020).
-Simply show the ticket at the entrance, and the attendant will punch it.
+You’ll need the full ticket–which includes the Baptistery of Neon and Mausoleum of Galla Placidia–and it costs 12.50 euros (as of 2022).

 Save me for later!